Wild Animals in Circuses (No.2) Bill: third reading

-The Wild Animals in Circuses (No.2) Bill has its report stage, a further chance to examine the bill and make changes, in the Lords on Wednesday 17 July.
+The Wild Animals in Circuses (No.2) Bill had its third reading, a chance to 'tidy up' the bill and make changes, in the Lords on Tuesday 23 July.

-Members are expected to discuss the insertion of a new clause into the bill which would require the government to report on the new law by 20 November 2019.
-The suggested report should provide guidance on the scope of the offences under the new law and the significance of the bill's focus on travelling circuses.
+Members discussed the insertion of a new clause which would require the government to report on the new law by 20 November 2019.
+The suggested report would have been to provide guidance on the scope of the offences under the new law and the significance of the bill's focus on travelling circuses.

 Lords committee stage: Wednesday 3 July